Draw the Lines PA

-In February, the Committee of Seventy launched Draw the Lines PA, Pennsylvania's first statewide public mapping competition of its electoral districts.
-Offering significant cash prizes, this nonpartisan contest will puts the same digital tools used by the political pros into the hands of Pennsylvania’s voters and students.
-Working together, citizens can create a process that produces far better maps and a renewed sense of civic engagement among Pennsylvanians.
+In September 2018, the Committee of Seventy launched Draw the Lines PA, which became the largest known political mapping competition in the country's history.
+Offering significant cash prizes up to $5,000, this nonpartisan contest puts the same digital tools used by the political pros into the hands of Pennsylvania’s voters and students.
+Draw the Lines demonstrates that voters are can lead a process that produces far better maps and a renewed sense of civic engagement among Pennsylvanians.
 Visit DTL's website, drawthelinespa.org, to learn how you can enter your own maps into the competition.

 Pennsylvania Districts for the 113th Congress, drawn by the General Assembly in 2011